 How to solve "This variant's parent listing must have at least one variation attribute set"

 When publishing a variation set to Amazon, eBay, or Walmart there are a few things to keep in mind such as available quantity, correct SKU associations, and the variation theme you have assigned to your variation set.
-If your products have a valid Product ID, Cart Multichannel Management will gather that product rich data through your integrations however we will not automatically assume how you would like your variation theme assigned when publishing to a new marketplace.
+If your products have a valid Product ID, Marketplace Management will gather that product-rich data through your integrations however we will not automatically assume how you would like your variation theme assigned when publishing to a new marketplace.

-At this time Cart Multichannel Management will automatically connect your variation listings from the Amazon marketplace.
+At this time Marketplace Management will automatically connect your variation listings from the Amazon marketplace.
 If you have variations on eBay, Shopify, etc. then those variations will not automatically be associated together.

 You can assign the variation theme within the Parent SKU of the variation set.
 You cannot assign the Variation Theme in bulk (through the UI or the import process) at this time.
 We do plan on adding this functionality in the future.